Cardinal Lubomyr Husar, 85, Falls Asleep in the Lord

 Day for Vocations

-Pentecost Sunday has been designated as a Day for Vocations for all parishes and institutions in the Archeparchy of Philadelphia.
-Just as the Holy Spirit descended upon the Blessed Virgin Mary and the twelve Apostles and granted them the grace to spread the joyful news of the Gospel of Christ to the world, we ask that the Holy Spirit come upon us and grant our young men and women the grace to respond to His call to be faithful stewards of His Holy Church.
+The Sunday of the Paralytic Man, May 7th, 2017, has been designated as a Day for Vocations for all parishes and institutions in the Archeparchy of Philadelphia.
+Just as Our Lord raised the Paralytic Man and healed him of his infirmity, so to are we called to lift up those who may be open to God’s call to service in His Holy Church.
 Please be sure to pray for an increase of vocations to the priesthood, diaconate, and religious life on this day.

 If there is someone in your family, or you have a friend (or even yourself!), whom you think God might be calling to a challenging, but extremely rewarding and fulfilling, life as a Ukrainian Catholic priest, deacon, or religious monk or nun, be sure to pray for them.
 Have your priest talk with them and pray with them over their call.
 For more information, be sure to check out our new vocations website at www.ukrainiancatholicvocations.com.